 Since scrapped cars are all about metal and scrapping is all about crushing, you might think of your car as just going off to something like a wood chipper after it has reached the end of its life (only for steel and iron).

 But the process is definitely more involved than this.
 After all, this isn't like getting rid of organic material that will be reclaimed by the Earth.
-If you're going to sell your car for scrap, we tell you more about what happens after you turn over the keys.
+Here's what happens when we buy junk cars for up to $500 cash or more.

 Freon, Tire, and Battery Removal